nickbabcock/Pfim/README.md

 Pfim is a .NET Standard 1.0 compatible Targa (tga) and Direct Draw Surface (dds) decoding library with an emphasis on speed and ease of use.
-Pfim can be used on your linux server, Windows Form, or WPF app!
+Pfim can be used on .NET core, .NET 4.6, or Mono, so there is almost no place Pfim can't be deployed.

 See the [main site](https://nickbabcock.github.io/Pfim/) for usage, benchmarks against other libraries, and integrations.